solarcaratuva/Rivanna2/Common/lib/CANSerializer/README.md

 The generated `serialize` and `deserialize` methods will have the signatures shown below.
 ```
-void serialize(unsigned char *data, unsigned char *len)
+void serialize(CANMessage *message)
-void deserialize(const unsigned char *data, const unsigned char len)
+void deserialize(const CANMessage *message)
 ```

-`serialize` will read the fields of the struct, serialize them into `data`, and set `len` to the number of bytes required by the serialization.
+`serialize` will read the fields of the struct, serialize them into `message->data`, and set the `message->len` field to the number of bytes required by the serialization.

-`deserialize` will deserialize `data` and set each field of the struct accordingly.
+`deserialize` will deserialize `message->data` and set each field of the struct accordingly.

 The behavior of `serialize` and `deserialize` is shown below, relying on `can_struct` defined above.